'Westworld': Let's Talk About U.R.E.W. and the Fate of the United Kingdom

-A few times in the “Westworld” premiere we get these cryptic white screens with a brief comment about something happening at a specific location in the world — I’m assuming, for now, these are the “thoughts” of that giant AI supercomputer at Incite headquarters.
+A few times in the “Westworld” premiere, we get cryptic white screens with a brief comment about something happening at a specific location in the world.
+I’m assuming, for now, these are the “thoughts” of that giant AI supercomputer at Incite headquarters.
 But one of these in particular caught my eye.
 It read:

 Elevated Scrutiny: London, U.R.E.W

-Note: UPDATE: A person on reddit who is smarter than I am suggested that U.R.E.W. might stand for United Realms of England and Wales, which is I think a pretty likely idea.
-The concept there being the Scotland and Northern Ireland did a Brexit of their own and so what was left of the UK had to rebrand.
-And maybe the monarchy was abolished as well.
-U.R.E.W. is not the most catchy acronym, however.